openhab/website/blog/2025-07-21-openhab-5-0-release.md

 ### Model Editor Drag & Drop

-Similarly to the sitemap editor, the model editor now supports drag & drop for moving semantic tags around.
+Similarly to the sitemap editor, the model editor now supports drag and drop for moving semantic tags around.
 This not only makes it faster to build your semantic model, it also makes it easier to ensure that your model is valid and follows the best practices by introducing numerous validation checks.

 <div align="center" class="row">